 Limited Genetic Guarantee

 Kittens are covered by our Limited Genetic Guarantee up to their third (3) birthday.
+However this guarantee terminates if I stop breeding.
 This guarantee provides for a replacement should the cat die as a result of a disease that is considered to have a strong genetic correlation.
 It also includes HCM.
 Diagnosis must be made by a licensed veterinarian and documentation provided to me which I will share with my vet or one of our specialists.
 Microchip ID is required.
 Replacement does not include travel/transport.